Clinician Profiles

 Bethany Children’s Home

-Racheal Crawford, M.S. (she/her/hers) joined Hugh S. Smith, Ph.D. & Associates, P.C. in February 2020 after many years of providing in-home family therapy and working with at-risk teens, specifically with populations that have been impacted by trauma.
+Racheal Crawford, M.S. (she/her) joined Hugh S. Smith, Ph.D. & Associates, P.C. in February 2020 after many years of providing in-home family therapy and working with at-risk teens, specifically with populations that have been impacted by trauma.
 She is presently an Outpatient Therapist and Evaluator for our group.
 Racheal predominantly works out of our office at Bethany Children’s Home.
 She has been working with children, adults, and families, for over a decade.

 “As someone who understands how difficult or uncomfortable the therapeutic process can be, I strive to maintain a person-centered approach that empowers the individuals that I work with to be a driving force in their treatment.
 Whether it be the effects of past trauma or current challenges, I believe that establishing a non-judgmental and trusting relationship between client and therapist is key to initiating change and working towards solutions.
 My areas of specific focus have included anxiety, depression, single episode or complex trauma, loss, addiction, mood disorders, and family and relational concerns.
 I use an honest and direct approach to clarify problems, minimize negative patterns, and ease painful symptoms and situations.
 My goal is to focus on transfer of skills with the hope of supporting life-long change.”